romdalf/AaaS/doc/201/README.md

 The next sections will provide a breakdown of the different configuration objects necessary to have a working application.

 ## namespace
-Also known as project, a namespace provides features like:
+Also known as project, a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) provides features like:
 - multi tenancy
 - cluster resources definition via quota
 - grouping objects together

+k8s is using a couple of default namespaces, numbers and names might be different from one k8s flavor to another.

 A namespace called ```foodmag-app``` will be created to group all the related resources for the stateful application.